zhangfangyong/Classification_of_multimodal_data/README.md

 # Classification_of_multimodal_data
-This is a Graduation Project.
+This is an undergraduate graduation design project.